falldamagestudio/cloud-symbol-server/backend-api/generated/go-client/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetStoreFileHashesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetStoreFileBlobsRequest struct via the builder pattern

 Name | Type | Description  | Notes